dkmansion/JAMF-HL7Tools-Script/README.md

   Follow Rob's install instructions, and place this script with your scripts or Modules folder.
   You can Install it, or import it

+# Note
+Though this was initially created to mimic Epic HL7 messages sent to JAMF listener, it should adapt to other HL7 message send requirements.
+The message structure would change based on environment variables in your use scenarios.

+That said this is not unique to JAMF usage, but started as a tool just for listener testing without having to login to the EMR to change Patient Interaction/Admitted/Discharged state to trigger messages for adhoc testing.

+I hope it helps others.
+DKM